stephaniekyyip/websiteV2/README.md

 # Engineering Portfolio Website

-My first project using HTML, CSS, and JavaScript.
+This is my first project using HTML, CSS, and JavaScript to create a website showcasing my engineering experiences and projects.

 #### Visit the website [here](http://stephaniekyyip.github.io).